Saint Sophia Cathedral, Kyiv

-The complex of the cathedral is the main component and museum of the National Sanctuary "Sophia of Kyiv" which is the state institution responsible for the preservation of the cathedral complex as well as four other historic landmarks across the nation.
+The complex of the cathedral is the main component and museum of the National Reserve "Sophia of Kyiv" which is the state institution responsible for the preservation of the cathedral complex as well as four other historic landmarks across the nation.

 History

+Medieval period

 The cathedral is named after the 6th-century Hagia Sophia (Holy Wisdom) cathedral in Constantinople (present-day Istanbul), which was dedicated to the Holy Wisdom rather than to a specific saint named Sophia.
 The first foundations were laid in 1037 or 1011, but the cathedral took two decades to complete.
 According to one theory, Yaroslav the Wise sponsored the construction of the Saint Sophia Cathedral in 1037 to celebrate his decisive victory over the nomadic Pechenegs in 1036 (who thereafter were never a threat to Kyiv).
-According to Dr. Nadia Nikitenko, a historian who has studied the cathedral for 30 years, the cathedral was founded in 1011, under the reign of Yaroslav's father, Grand Prince of Kievan Rus, Vladimir the Great.
+According to Dr. Nadia Nikitenko, a historian who has studied the cathedral for 30 years, the cathedral was founded in 1011, under the reign of Yaroslav's father, Vladimir the Great, the Grand Prince of Kyiv.
 This has been accepted by both UNESCO and Ukraine, which officially celebrated the 1000th anniversary of the cathedral during 2011.
 The structure has 5 naves, 5 apses, and (quite surprisingly for Byzantine architecture) 13 cupolas.
 It is surrounded by two-tier galleries from three sides.
 Measuring 37 to 55 m, the exterior used to be faced with plinths.
 On the inside, it retains mosaics and frescos from the 11th century, including a dilapidated representation of Yaroslav's family, and the Orans.

-Originally the cathedral was a burial place of the Kievan rulers including Vladimir Monomakh, Vsevolod Yaroslavich and the cathedral's founder Yaroslav I the Wise, although only the latter's grave survived to this day (see picture).
+Originally the cathedral was a burial place of the Kyivan rulers including Vladimir Monomakh, Vsevolod Yaroslavich and Yaroslav the Wise, although only the latter's grave survived to this day (see picture).
 After the pillaging of Kyiv by Andrei Bogolyubsky of Vladimir-Suzdal in 1169, followed by the Mongol invasion of Rus' in 1240, the cathedral fell into disrepair.

+Early modern era

-It was greatly rebuilt in its modern splendor in the 16th century when the Polish–Lithuanian Commonwealth was trying to unite Catholic and Orthodox churches.
-Following the 1595-96 Union of Brest, the Cathedral of Holy Sophia belonged to the Ukrainian Greek Catholic Church which commissioned the repair work and the upper part of the building was thoroughly rebuilt, modeled by the Italian architect Octaviano Mancini in the distinct Ukrainian Baroque style, while preserving the Byzantine interior, keeping its splendor intact.
-The work continued under the Cossack Hetman Ivan Mazepa until 1767.
-During this period around Holy Sophia Cathedral a bell tower, a monastery canteen, a bakery, a "House of Metropolitan", the western gates (Zborovski gates), a Monastic Inn, a Brotherhood campus and a bursa (seminary) were all erected.
+Following the 1595–96 Union of Brest, the Cathedral of Holy Sophia belonged to the Greek Catholic Church, but after the enthronement of Petro Mohyla as Metropolitan of Kyiv it returned under possession of the Eastern Orthodox Church.
+Under Mohyla's leadership in 1633-1637 it was reconstructed by the Italian architect Octaviano Mancini in the distinct Ukrainian Baroque style, while preserving the Byzantine interior, keeping its splendor intact.
+According to contemporary witnesses, Paul of Aleppo and Abraham van Westerveld, during the mid-17th century the church had 70 altars, and 36 crosses installed on its cupolas.
+The reconstruction work continued under the Cossack Hetman Ivan Mazepa and lasted until 1767.
+During this period the bell tower, a monastery canteen, a bakery, the Metropolitan's residence, the western gates (Zaborovsky Gate), a monastic inn, a Brotherhood campus and a bursa (seminary) were erected around the cathedral.
 All of these buildings, as well as the cathedral after the reconstruction, have distinctive features of Ukrainian Baroque.